sabina0009/rl-tetris/README.md

 ```
 pytorch>=1.12.1
 gym>=0.15.3
-gym_simpletetris (adapted version) which can be downloaded from https://github.com/sabina0009/gym-simpletetris
+gym_simpletetris (adapted version)
 ```

+Adapted versions of gym_simpletetris can be downloaded from https://github.com/sabina0009/gym-simpletetris following instructions on how to clone the repository on README.md